 Today I’d like to welcome the first author from a new series of guest articles on Travel With Kat.
 So let me introduce, Agness, from Poland.
 Together with her friend Cez, she writes a blog I really love eTramping.
+She’s here to tell you all about street food in Sri Lanka.
 I hope you will make her feel at home.

 My first thought when trying local food in Sri Lanka was “it is so much like Indian food!”
 The cuisine of Sri Lanka shows some Indian influence indeed, however its taste, the combination of spices and flavours makes it so unique and different from India and any other Asian country.
 The more you eat, the more you feel it.
 Most of the dishes are hot, with spices so strong they are sometimes hard to consume.
 Nevertheless, you can find mild ones amongst them and if you are spice-loving person, you will be in heaven (or hell some may say).